SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 3. Run the command `npm install` in your project root folder to install the required npm modules.

 4. Build and deploy the application.
 As a result, an SAP Forms service by Adobe API instance named *poetry-slams-adsrestapi* is created.
-    > Note: For detailed instructions on how to deploy, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).
+    > Note: For detailed instructions on how to deploy, refer to [Deploy Your SAP BTP Multi-Tenant Application](./24-Multi-Tenancy-Deployment.md).

 5. Open the menu item *Service Marketplace* in the SAP BTP cockpit and create an instance of *Forms Service by Adobe* with the *default* plan.